Skip to main content

 Solution:

-When the requirements established by the Personal Income Tax regulations are met, according to the data in the example, the exemption must be applied, the quantification of which is carried out as follows:
+Since the requirements established by the Personal Income Tax regulations are met, according to the data in the example, the exemption must be applied, the quantification of which is carried out as follows:

-a) Remuneration accrued during the days spent abroad:
+a) Remuneration earned during days spent abroad:

-• Corresponding to salary: (75,000 ÷ 365) x 91 = 18,698.63
+• Corresponding to the salary: (75,000 ÷ 365) x 91 = 18,698.63

 • Corresponding to services provided abroad (*) = 10,250